Michael Franti: Appearances in media

 Franti's music was featured twice on HBO's urban drama The Wire.
 "Oh My God" and "Rock The Nation", both from the album Stay Human, were used in two different episodes during the series' first season.
 Franti's song "Everybody Ona Move" was featured in the pilot episode of Privileged on the CW in 2008 and also in a 2009 PlayStation 3 commercial.
 "Yell Fire" was used to promote the FX channel series Rescue Me and was also used in the closing credits of the pilot episode of Virtuality on Fox.
 Showtime's Weeds featured Franti's song "Ganja Babe" in its first season, his interpretation of the Weeds theme song "Little Boxes" in Season 3, and "Say Hey" during a flash mob scene in the premiere episode of Season 5.
 Boston Red Sox centerfielder Shane Victorino uses the song "Light up Ya Lighter" as his batter walk-up music.
 "Say Hey (I Love You)" was used on the third episode of NBC's series Mercy, as well as in the opening scene of the 2010 film Valentine's Day.
 The same song was also used in 2010 in a commercial for Corona Light beer.
 The song is also featured on the soundtrack of EA Sports game, 2010 FIFA World Cup South Africa.

-He appeared as himself in the 2010 music documentary Sounds Like A Revolution.
+He appeared as himself in the 2010 music documentary Sounds Like a Revolution.

 "I'm Alive (Life Sounds Like)" was featured on the "Arrival" official trailer for The Sims 4 during Gamescom 2013 at the Cologne Trade Fair in Cologne, Germany on August 20, 2013.
 It was also featured in the launch trailer for Rayman Legends and the final trailer for Coco.

-Franti collaborated with Slacker Radio, picking the tunes and providing commentaries, to create a radio station playing his favorite artists.
+Franti has collaborated with Slacker Radio, picking the tunes and providing commentaries, to create a radio station playing his favorite artists.

-Franti premiered his own documentary Stay Human on April 27, 2018 at the Asbury Park Music and Film Festival.
+Franti premiered his own documentary Stay Human on April 27, 2018, at the Asbury Park Music and Film Festival.
 Written on his website about the film, Franti states, "my new film Stay Human takes us on a journey through music and stories of some of the most inspiring individuals on the planet.
 Amazing people that I've met on my travels around the globe, who have chosen to overcome cynicism with optimism, hope, tenacity, music, and love – and remind us all what it means to STAY HUMAN."

+A2 Milk Co used an arrangement of "Life is Better with You" as the soundtrack to its US national TV ad campaign in October 2019.
+The advertisement was shown on ABC, NBC, Bravo, Food Network and HGTV networks during major shows.